ntex-rs/ntex/docs/7-io.md

   but not yet written to the peer.
 - The read low-water mark controls how much free capacity is reserved before another socket read.
 The cache-size argument limits the number of eligible read buffers retained in the per-thread cache.
+Neither applies to output, which is held in [`BytePages`] rather than cached read buffers, so the write setting takes only a high-water mark.
 - The write page size controls newly allocated [`BytePages`], while the write threshold controls when supported transports attempt an early direct write.